Meowhal/osu-ahr/README.md

 You can create a lobby by executing the `/make (lobby name)` command in the appropriate channel of the guild you have invited your bot to.
 (You need to have the `ahr-admin` role to run this command).
 If the command succeeds, a tournament lobby will be created in osu, and a bridge channel with a name similar to `mp_123456` will be created in the guild.

-You can run the `/make` command as many times as you want and manage multiple lobbies at the same time, however, osu bots have a limit on the number of chats that can be created.
-If you create a large number of lobbies, your account may be flagged as spam.
-It is recommended that you limit the number of lobbies to two.
+Up to four lobbies can be activated simultaneously, but the bots can only send ten messages every five seconds.
+If you exceed this limit, your account may be marked as spam.
+I recommend that you keep the number of lobbies to about two.

 ### Join an existing lobby
 If the ahr bot has been terminated due to a glitch or some other reason, you can use the `/enter` command after restarting to resume lobby management.